Drum Lessons Winnipeg

 The Hal Leonard Fast Track Drum Course

-We love this program because of it’s natural progression; you learn skills that compound on each other, ensuring you never become overwhelmed, but are always learning.
+We love this course because of it’s natural progression; you learn skills that compound on each other, ensuring you never become overwhelmed, but are always learning.
 It’s accompanied by an audio CD recorded by a professional band, and you can pan the CD to hear more or less of the drum part.
 That way, when you don’t know the part, you can turn it up, and when you want to practice your own fills, you can turn the drums off!
 Each FastTrack course uses the same songs, so friends can each learn an instrument and start a band with the same repertoire!
 Great if you have kids who want to learn different instruments.

 Learn at Home

 You can learn drums at home with our amazing program; don’t worry, with electric drums or special pads, it’s easy to mute the drums enough that you won’t draw any glares from the neighbors.
 Learning at home makes people feel more comfortable, and draws out the best music from them, so we strongly endorse this practice!
-Book your first lesson today.

 *If you don’t understand this seemingly paradoxical statement, listen to Keith Moon drumming.
 Ordered chaos.